Edited by Veronica Veron Cruz Wong

 The late Cimmerian culture developed in the tradition of the Zrubna culture… what can be traced in the funeral ceremony (Arkheologiya Ukrainskoy SSR., 1986: 23)

-According to Assyrian sources, in the late 8th BC the king of Urartu Rus I was defeated in battle by the army of people Gimirrai that historians connect with the Cimmerians (MASON RICHARD, Ed., 2004: 13-15).
-In 679/678 the Cimmerians were defeated by the Assyrians their leader Teushpa was killed in that battle but nevertheless, later they attacked Phrygia, Lydia and Cilicia, where their new leader Ligdamis lost his life, as Strabo wrote (STRABON, 1964: I, 3).
+According to Assyrian sources, in the late 8th B.C., the king of Urartu Rus declared “I was defeated in battle by the army of the Gimirrai people which were attested by historians to be the Cimmerians (MASON RICHARD, Ed., 2004: 13-15).
+In 679/678 the Cimmerians were defeated by the Assyrians, their leader Teushpa was killed in that battle but nevertheless, later they attacked Phrygia, Lydia, and Cilicia, under the leadership of their new leader, Ligdamis:

 The presence In Hungary of some horse people, identified with the Cimmerians, is established on the basis of finds of bronze objects of harness and iron bridles, bronze boilers, weapons (swords and daggers).
 (SHUSHARIN V.P., 1971, 23).

-North Pontic region and Southwest Asia
+Left: North Pontic region and Southwest Asia

 in the era of the Cimmerian and Scythian migrations (VII-VI cen.
 BC)